Appealing against a DWP benefit decision

 You can ask for a mandatory reconsideration of your new claim and appeal it if necessary.

-Get advice from your nearest Citizens Advice if you’re not sure if your new claim is likely to be accepted.
+You can talk to an adviser if you’re not sure if your new claim is likely to be accepted.

 If you’re thinking of claiming Universal Credit